Five Pranayamas To Include In Your Everyday Exercise Routine

 Breathing is the first thing that brings life to the body and the last thing before life leaves.
 Normal breathing is enough to maintain an everyday life, but Pranayam takes it further.
 In Sanskrit, “Prana” means life force or energy, and “Yama” means control.
 So, Pranayam involves conscious regulation of the breath to increase the flow of life energy within us, such as consciously deepening, slowing down, or directing it to specific areas of the body.
 Mindful control of the breath significantly impacts the practitioner’s physical, mental, and emotional health.

 Many people wonder how to do pranayama.
 Just sit comfortably, inhale deeply through your nose, hold briefly, and exhale slowly.
 Repeat for several minutes to enhance relaxation.
-To deepen your understanding and practice of Pranayama, consider enrolling in the 200 Hour Yoga Course In Rishikesh at our prestigious Yoga School in Rishikesh.
+To deepen your understanding and practice of Pranayama, consider enrolling in the 200 Hour Yoga TTC In Rishikesh at our prestigious Yoga School in Rishikesh.
 Let’s learn about the five pranayama you can include in your daily exercise routine to reap all the benefits of this magical pranayama yoga.

 There are several types of pranayama, each with unique benefits.
 Let’s discuss the top five pranayama techniques: